keboola/connection-docs/extractors/facebook/index.md

 ![Screenshot - Api Version](/extractors/facebook/apiversion.png)

 ## Migration from Old Extractor
-The configuration and resulting data tables produced by both new and old extractors are too different so their migration has to be done manually in the following steps:
+The configuration and resulting data tables produced by both new and old extractors are too different; that's why their migration has to be done manually by following the next seven steps:

-1. Create a configuration of new Facebook extractor
+1. Create a configuration of your new Facebook extractor
-2. Migrate Authorized Account(see below)
+2. Migrate your Authorized Account (see below)
 3. Add new queries to the configuration
 4. Run the configuration
-5. Preview and analyze resulting tables
+5. Preview and analyze the resulting tables
-6. Update corresponding transformations and writers with new tables
+6. Update all corresponding transformations and writers with the new tables
-7. Update affected orchestrations
+7. Update all affected orchestrations

 ### Migration of Authorized Account

-Use `Direct token insert` in the authorization modal and copy access token stored in `sys.c-ex-facebook.accounts` old sys table under column token.
-For each row of the sys table there has to be one configuration of the new extractor.
+Use `Direct token insert` in the authorization modal and copy the access token stored in the old `sys.c-ex-facebook.accounts` sys table under the column token.
+For each row of the sys table, there has to be one configuration of the new extractor.

-- Copy token from old configuration
+- Copy the token from the old configuration

 {: .image-popup}
 ![Screenshot - New Query](/extractors/facebook/copytoken.png)

-- Insert copied token
+- Insert the copied token

 {: .image-popup}
 ![Screenshot - New Query](/extractors/facebook/inserttoken.png)